-Mission: The Gordie Center works to end hazing and substance misuse among college and high school students nationwide through evidence-informed, student-tested resources.
-The Gordie Center shares Gordie Bailey’s story to prevent future hazing-related alcohol overdose deaths and empowers students to transform their campus and community cultures through peer education and bystander intervention.
-Their annual APPLE Training Institutes are the leading national substance misuse prevention and health promotion conferences for NCAA student-athletes and athletics departments.
+The mission of the Gordie Center is to end hazing and substance misuse among college and high school students nationwide.
+We are dedicated to sharing Gordie Bailey's story to prevent future hazing-related alcohol overdose deaths.
+The Gordie Center empowers students to transform their campus and community cultures through peer education and bystander intervention using our evidence-informed, student-tested resources.
+Our APPLE Training Institutes are the leading national substance misuse prevention and health promotion conferences for NCAA student-athletes.

 The Gordie Foundation